yunruse/miis/README.md

 A list of Mii designs for the Nintendo Switch.
 Please make a pull request or issue if you have a Mii you have created / found and want adding to the repository.

-Click any of the images below to be taken to the relevant place.
+Click any of the titles below to see the Miis in detail and an exact transcription of how to recreate their face from scratch.

 ### *<a href="Fire Emblem Three Houses.md">Fire Emblem: Three Houses</a>*